 All the while, I have ardently promoted counselling, psychotherapy and most especially psychoanalysis as a means to genuine personal awareness and development.
 I have been working with various voluntary organisations since 1993, including the Gay Switchboard Dublin, which I was director of from 1995 to 1997; the Rape Crisis Centre; and Mountjoy Prison.
 I gained my academic and clinical training as a psychoanalytic psychotherapist over a two year full-time Masters training with the School of Psychotherapy at St. Vincent’s Hospital, University College Dublin.
 After over ten years experience of training and counselling exclusively through and with voluntary organisations, I moved into private practice, which currently operates from Belvedere Avenue, Dublin 1. >> Map Link

 I am a member of APPI, Association for Psychoanalysis and Psychotherapy in Ireland from September 2000 to the present, and a Registered Practitioner with APPI since 2004, having established and defended the criteria requirements outlined in APPI’s Memorandum and Articles of Association, for determined members who have been interrogated to establish themselves and bear specific clinical and professional witness to their experience and practice in the field of psychoanalysis.
-And have been a member of the College of Psychoanalysis from June 2005 to the present.
-And have been a member of the APW, Affiliated Psychoanalytic Workgroups from September 2009 to the present, and I am also registered with the EAP (Employee Assistance Programmes).
+And have been a member of the Irish Council for Psychotherapy”, Psychoanalytic Section from 2017 to the present.
+I have also been a member of the APW, Affiliated Psychoanalytic Workgroups from September 2009 to the present, and I am also registered with the EAP (Employee Assistance Programmes).